TempestAethel/AuroraChronicles/Short Stories/Markdowns/The Needs We Carry.md

 ## **A Shared Journey**

-One evening, as they sat together watching the stars, Isla leaned her head on James’s shoulder.
+One evening, as they sat together on the balcony, watching the city lights twinkle in the distance, Isla leaned her head on James’s shoulder.

 **“You know,”** she whispered, **“this is all I wanted.
 Us, here, like this.”**